haxtheweb/edtechjoker/draft-outline.md

 - In class activity: Working with your group, review each other's solutions (there are 2 or 3 pairs in each group so review the code of another pair than your partner and visa versa)
 - (attendence) Comment on 3 aspects of the pair you reviewed's code.
 Either offering suggestions, google results for resolving an issue they stated having, or
 - You'll work with your group to produce 1 solution
-- Additional requirement:
+- Requirements of final element:
+ - A "search" `input` that accepts text and changes what's searched for by modifying a property called `term` on your element
+ - A "page number" `input` that accepts a number and changes a property called `page` on your element to request a specific page of results
+ - A "Return data only" checkbox that modified a `Boolean` on your element to conditionally render an unordered `ul` list of items (like my date example) but defaults to the `accent-card` by default.
  - Add support for year_start and year_end in your input form
-  - https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local could be used for snagging a date, however the API is just a year so you'd have to transform this info (a `<input>` field that's numbers only is probably fine)
+  - https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local could be used for snagging a date, however the API is just a year so might be `input` better
+ - Add support for limiting the number of rendered results (100 is... a lot)

 ## Thursday
-- Additional feedback on any solutions which
+- Additional feedback on any solutions
 - Additional time to work in class

 ## Sunday / submitting the Lab